thefaheemkhan/thefaheemkhan/readme.md

 ## 🤝 Let’s Collaborate

 👯 I’m always excited to connect with other AI enthusiasts, researchers, and builders.
-If you're working on something cool — especially in **LLMs / GenAI, Transformer optimization, Multimodal systems, AI infra, or multimodal systems** — let’s talk!
+If you're working on something cool, especially in **LLMs / GenAI, Transformer optimization, Multimodal systems, AI infra, or multimodal systems** — let’s talk!

 I’d genuinely like to connect and build something meaningful together.